metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 Luckily for us, Go applications are not entirely unlike other software.
 Golang **has** to work with the operating system, so it has to use syscalls.
 Since libc doesn’t add much logic on top of the syscalls it wraps, we can still use all our existing code - we just have to override a different function with it.

 How do we hook Golang functions?
 Same way we do libc functions -  with [Frida](http://frida.re/).
 The problem is that writing Rust code that can work from a Go routine call state isn’t trivial.
-Go has its own ABI, which doesn’t conform to any common ABI.
+Go has its own ABI[^1], which doesn’t conform to any common ABI.
 This nonconformance is relatively common, though.
 For example, Rust also has an unstable internal ABI.
 If we could recompile the Go binary before side-loading into it, we could use cgo to have standard C ABI accessible, but in our use case we can’t.
-This means we have to implement a [trampoline](https://en.wikipedia.org/wiki/Trampoline_(computing))[^1].
+This means we have to implement a [trampoline](https://en.wikipedia.org/wiki/Trampoline_(computing))[^2].

 {{<figure src="mirrord-rust-go-trampoline.png" alt="rust, go, asm trampoline" height="100%" width="100%">}}